 Business Intelligence (BI) tools have taken the business world by storm.
-According to new research, over 80% of executives believe that tools such as advanced visualization, dashboards, and reporting are critical tools when it comes to parsing data.
+According to new research, companies that adopt advanced visualization, dashboards, and reporting tools are proven to experience a 26 percent increase in sales.

 Traditional BI Tools Don’t Dive Down into the Details

-One of the primary limitations of traditional BI tools is the lack of a granularity for the information parsed.
-For example, a case study from the Rubicon Project showcases how Rubicon’s life blood was its data, needing to quickly analyze billions of data points as real-time ad bidding auctions occurred within 40 milliseconds of one another.
+One of the primary limitations of traditional BI tools is the lack of granularity for the information parsed.
+For example, a case study from the Rubicon Project showcases how Rubicon’s lifeblood was its data, needing to quickly analyze billions of data points as real-time ad bidding auctions occurred within 40 milliseconds of one another.

 Alert Storms Divert Users from Genuine Business Incidents

-For data-driven organizations, BI operations teams often spend way too much time wading through a sea of alerts (sometimes referred to as the ‘alert storm’), most of which are just symptoms of the true cause of an issue.
-Pinpointing problems with traditional BI tools and trying to identify the difference between an alert on a meaningless trend deviation and a significant anomaly can be very difficult.
+For data-driven organizations, BI operations teams often spend way too much time wading through a sea of alerts (aka an “alert storm”), most of which are just symptoms of the true cause of an issue.
+Pinpointing problems with traditional BI tools and trying to identify the difference between a slight deviation and a significant anomaly can be very difficult.

 False Positives and Reactive Management

 The metrics you want to focus on frequently are the handful of business KPIs everyone in your organization needs in front of them.
 Yet too many recurring alerts can create fatigue.
-Using traditional BI tools that employ standard static thresholds cause either too many false positives, or miss out on the important trends.
+Setting static thresholds triggers too many false positives or having you miss out on genuine anomalies.

 Analytics teams can spend excessive amounts of time calibrating alert thresholds manually, all the while losing money because thresholds are different over various channels.
 They may also miss the signs of performance issues when new services are implemented.
 As a business grows, more and more incidents can go undetected while trying to make sense of the massive volume of metrics.
 By creating a lot of dashboards and monitoring daily or weekly reports or by setting upper and lower alert thresholds for each metric leaves a lot of room for human error.
 Often these approaches fail, identifying too many anomalies (false positives) or not enough (false negatives).